tatsuyai713/Development-Container-for-ROS-2-with-NVIDIA-GPUs/README.md

 # nvidia-egl-desktop-with-ros
 ## Introduction

-This is a Dockerfile to use ROS2 on KDE Plasma Desktop container with NVIDIA GPU.
+This is a Dockerfile to use ROS on KDE Plasma Desktop container with NVIDIA GPU.
 This Dockerfile is based on [selkies-project/docker-nvidia-egl-desktop](https://github.com/selkies-project/docker-nvidia-egl-desktop).

 ![](nvidia-egl-desktop-ros2-screenshot.png)

-If you are interested in ROS1 version, please check [atinfinity/nvidia-egl-desktop-ros](https://github.com/atinfinity/nvidia-egl-desktop-ros).

 ## Requirements